Ada Blackjack: Expedition

-Blackjack used the money she saved to take her son to Seattle, Washington to treat his tuberculosis.
+Blackjack used the money she saved to take her son to Seattle, Washington, to treat his tuberculosis.
 She remarried and had another son, Billy.
 Eventually, she returned to the Arctic, where she lived until the age of 85.

 Last years

 Blackjack was a quiet person and hated the media circus that developed around her and the attempts by Stefansson and her rescuer Noice to exploit her story.
 Except for her expedition salary and a few hundred dollars she had earned for the furs she trapped on Wrangel, Blackjack did not benefit from her ordeal and received no compensation from the books that were written about her.

 Blackjack died in the state retirement facility, the Pioneer Home, in Palmer, Alaska, and was buried in Anchorage.
+Her gravestone includes a plaque reading "Heroine--Wrangel Island Expedition".